bflanders/sudoku_boards/README.md

 ```

 ## Solve!
-So now we just need to pull all the pieces together and find a (at least one) solution given a starting point (encoded in a `branches` deque.
+So now we just need to pull all the pieces together and find a (at least one) solution given a starting point (encoded in a `branches` deque).

 ```python
 def solve(branches, out=1):